 How to Make a Fantasy World Collage with Colette Whittington

 Environmental Arts Programme

 Lime transforms hospital spaces into therapeutic environments.
-Our expert team coordinates artistic commissioning of high profile artist and designers who work closely with patients, service users and staff to carefully develop bespoke artwork that are tailored to support the complexities and needs of your service.
+Our expert team coordinate artistic commissioning of high profile artists and designers who work closely with patients, service users and staff to carefully develop bespoke artworks that are tailored to support the complexities and individual needs of services and departments.

 Rui M. F. Santos (MD) Consultant Paediatric Radiologist, Royal Manchester Children’s Hospital, Manchester, UK

 We coordinate and deliver multidisciplinary participatory art projects on wards and at the bedsides of patients across MFT.
 Professional visual artists, musicians, performance artists and dancers; who are equipped with skills and expertise, sensitively engage staff and patients, in complex hospital settings.
 Our participatory projects promote staff and patient wellbeing and are tailored to complement and support delivery of services.
 This programme provides training and mentoring for professional artist/musicians and students.

 A specialist music team deliver multiple music projects and host music residencies in the wards and at the bedside with children, young people, families and staff at Royal Manchester Children’s Hospital.
 The Music for Health team also delivers accredited training for music and medical students at The Royal Northern College of Music and The University of Manchester Medical School.